 1991 – Dutch centre-half Virgil van Dijk was born in Breda.
 He arrived from Southampton for a club record £75m in January 2018, a world record fee for a defender.
-He has so far netted seven goals in 72 outings, helping us to claim the UEFA Champions League in Madrid last month.
+He has netted sixteen goals in 181 outings across his first five seasons, helping us to claim the Premier League title, UEFA Champions League, FIFA Club World Cup, UEFA Super Cup, FA Cup and League Cup.

 Uncle Joe’s first capture